cancerbits/ressler2024_neobcc/metadata/README.md

 The summarized clinical data of the NeoBCC patients involved in the study.

 ## Ressler2024_metadata.csv
 Table containing metadata for each cell of the single cell dataset.
+This table can be dowanloaded on [GEO]()

 - patient: patient ID
 - anno_l1: first level annotation